diagnal/engage-ios-sdk/README.md

 ```
 1. Then run the following command:

-$ pod install
+`$ pod install`

 1. Open up `*.xcworkspace` with Xcode and start using the SDK.

 ### Step 2:  Initialize the Client
 The entry point of the SDK is through the `Engage` class.
-We recommend initializing the client in the `application(_:didFinishLaunchingWithOptions:)
-` your `UIApplicationDelegate` implementation class .
+We recommend initializing the client in the `application(_:didFinishLaunchingWithOptions:)` in your `UIApplicationDelegate` implementation class .
 ```swift
 Engage.initialize(application,didFinishLaunchingWithOptions: launchOptions, clientId: "ENGAGE_CLIENT_ID", projectId: "ENGAGE_PROJECT_ID")
 ```